Hawaii prepares for 'unlikely' North Korea missile threat

 He stressed that his agency is simply trying to stay ahead of a “very unlikely” scenario, but it’s a possibility that Hawaii can’t ignore.

-The Hawaii Tourism Authority supports preparing for disasters, but it is concerned that misinformation about bracing for a North Korea attack could scare travelers from visiting the islands, spokeswoman Charlene Chan said in a statement: “The effect of such a downtown would ultimately be felt by residents who rely on tourism’s success for their livelihood.”
+The Hawaii Tourism Authority supports preparing for disasters, but it is concerned that misinformation about bracing for a North Korea attack could scare travelers from visiting the islands, spokeswoman Charlene Chan said in a statement.
+“The effect of such a downturn would ultimately be felt by residents who rely on tourism’s success for their livelihood,” she said.

 With that in mind, Miyagi reiterated, “Hawaii is still safe.”